anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 JSON values registration must have another expert reviewer double check any submitted registration.

-Expert reviewers are to use the criteria defined [!@RFC9083, Section 10.2].
+Expert reviewers are to use the criteria defined in [@!RFC9083, Section 10.2].

 # Security Considerations {#security_considerations}